avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 # 3. Hardware Setup
 Set up the device by connecting the following items:
-* Connect the USB to Serial port adapter from the PC to the board header
+* Connect the USB to Serial port adapter from the PC to the board header (See TX, RX and GND labels in the reference image below.)
 * Connect the Jumper Wire
 * Connect the Ethernet cable from the board to you LAN switch/router
 * Connect the USB-C cable to the board, but DON'T connect your PC yet